-

 Physical Characteristics

-- Coloration is white to yellow over the back and sides with a pattern of darker brownish-black irregularly shaped rings, spots and stripes.
-The belly is a lighter shade of yellow to white.
+- Coloration is cream to yellow with a pattern of darker brownish-black irregular shaped rings, spots and stripes.
+Belly is a lighter shade of yellow to white.

-- The body is short, stout, tube-shaped, and covered in a large number of spines with ray-shaped pectoral fins.
+- The body is short, stout and has large round pectoral fins

 - Small mouth with two sets of fused, beak-like teeth, one each on the upper and lower mandibles.